sylver4/Let-it-Flow/README.md

 Let-it-Flow
 ===========
-Let it Flow! is a plugin for display a progress bar to see where you are in a defined period.
+Let it Flow! is a plugin that display a progress bar to see where you are in a defined timeline.
 You want to know "where" you are in a project, a training, a trip, ...
-Just indicate a start  date and an end.
+Just set a start date and an end.

 ## How to use
 Download the plugin, unzip it, copy files and include letItFlow script and stylesheet in your document.
 Don't forget to also load the jQuery library.
 Example: